netinlet/chuug_word_count/README.md

 Thus far, the requirements are

- 1. Everyone is coded and deployed to a common platform before the ev ent.
+ 1. Your program should take a path to a file as  command line argument.
- 2. You are given a flat file of 50 URLS.
+ 2. The path will be a flat file of URLs separated by carriage return.
- 3. The flat file must be consumed and you must download all 50 URLS.
- 4. Strip the content of each URL of HTML.
- 5. Perform a word count on all 50 documents.
- 6. Present a combined wordcount.
+ 3. The URLs will point to a page of text.
+ 4. Your program should output a text file containing the aggregate word counts for all the URLs contained in the flat file.
+ 5. Additionally, your program should also display the time it took from initial invocation to the completion of writing the output file.

 ## Setup